Chick-fil-A stuff that happened today, in increasing order of difficulty of predictability:

 It’s hard to say what wackiness remains yet to come.

-3 thoughts on “Chick-fil-A stuff that happened today, in increasing order of difficulty of predictability:”
+3 Replies to “Chick-fil-A stuff that happened today, in increasing order of difficulty of predictability:”

 1. Politicians blocking Chick-fil-A openings spread to Chicago's aldermanic council today.
 There's one franchise in Chicago at Loyola's downtown campus, but it was only a matter of time before an alderman would announce plans to block any attempted openings.
 Difficulty of predictability: 1.
 I was surprised that it hadn't already happened.